Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 - An Azure subscription to deploy your Bicep template

 ## How do I find out which modules exist?

+// TODO think or check manually, instead of showing the overview page

 With the scenario in mind, I need to deploy a Key Vault instance.
 Available modules (for now, we don't distinguish between resource, pattern and utility modules) are listed on the [Bicep Modules](/Azure-Verified-Modules/indexes/bicep/) site.
 Searching on this site for *key-vault*.